Forwarding and Routing (Scada) agents on SiteManager

 The Forwarding and Routing agents can be used when you want to communicate between devices “across” the interfaces of the SiteManager, whether it is from the Uplink to the Device network or vice versa.

 Forwarding and Routing agents are active also when no GateManager connection is present.
 Essentially the Forwarding agent can be seen as a set of Firewall/NAT rules applied to the SiteManager’s Uplink/DEV interfaces, and the Routing agent can be seen as a set of Firewall/Routing rules applied to the Uplink/DEV interfaces.

-In Release 7.3 the forwarding agent have new features like Dynamic DNS.
+In Release 7.3 the forwarding agent has new features like Dynamic DNS.

-This guides below describes the principles of configuring an agent for accessing a device on the device network from the uplink network and vice versa.
+The guides below describe the principles of configuring an agent for accessing a device on the device network from the uplink network and vice versa.
 This application note does not fully cover all functionality of the agents.
 Please refer to the online help menu in the web interface of the SiteManager for more information.